pthakkar9/CarND-Behavioral-Cloning-P3/README.md

 I then switched to [NVIDIA's architecture](https://devblogs.nvidia.com/parallelforall/wp-content/uploads/2016/08/cnn-architecture-768x1095.png) and I was able to train network faster with the same data.
 Model generated was about 4MB... less than 1% of the size compared to LeNet.

 I also learned that training network with "more" data is not always a good idea.
 I kept on adding more and more data to generate better model.
 Finally, model was able to drive car multiple laps (actually indefinetely) with about 80,000 images including center, left, right and flipped images (20,000 original) but when I added more data, model actually performed worse.
-So, I came back to the optimal size of the training data and it now works like a charm.
+So, I came back to the optimal size of the training data and it now works like a charm. *EDIT* - Current data count is 26794; See comments on the top of the page for edits done after review.

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.